Newsletter Subscribe

 Entrecôte

-Melbourne’s beloved French steakhouse, Entrecôte, has settled into a grander, more glamorous home in Prahran—without losing an ounce of its charm.
+Melbourne’s beloved French steakhouse, Entrecôte, settled into a grander, more glamorous home in Prahran—without losing an ounce of its charm.
 The star?
 Their signature steak frites—a perfectly cooked grain-fed Black Angus, bathed in luscious tarragon butter, with crisp fries and a sharp salad on the side.
 But don’t stop there.
 Classic escargot, French onion soup, and a top-tier wine list set the scene for indulgence.
 Finish with the crème brûlée—one spoonful, and you’re in Paris.

 142-144 Greville Street, Prahran